 - You want to connect with your relatives that share the same surname.

-- You want to know where your paternal line ancestors came from.
+- And you want to know where your paternal line ancestors came from.

 Comparing The Competition!